golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 ### gWASM runner

-[gwasm-runner](https://github.com/golemfactory/gwasm-runner) is a project with a single goal: making developing new gWASM apps as simple as possible.
+We have biult [gwasm-runner](https://github.com/golemfactory/gwasm-runner) to faciliate development of gWASM apps.
 It includes three components:

+- **gWASM dispatcher API** a minimalistic API with just three operations for creating gWASM runner compatible apps.
 - **a WebAssembly sandbox** for running **WASM code locally**,
 - **basic communication** with either a **Golem network** node or a **Golem Unlimited** hub,
-- **an API** used to define how to split work into smaller chunks and how these chunks should later be merged.

-#### Runner API
+#### gWASM dispatcher API
-?>  **The runner API resembles the map-reduce paradigm**.
-It provides a simple interface for creating gWASM apps.
+?>  It is a minimalistic (three-op) interface which resembles the map-reduce paradigm.
 In essence: **if you can tailor your app to this API, you can run it on gWASM using `gwasm-runner`!** To integrate with the runner, an application must implement three callbacks:

-1. **`split` - defines how we the computation can be parallelised, i.e. how it can be split into multiple subtasks.**
+1. **`split` - divide the problem into subproblems.**
-2. **`execute` - performs computation on a single chunk of data as prepared in the split phase.**
+2. **`execute` - performs computation for all subproblems independently.**
-3. **`merge` - gathers and merges the computation results from the execute phase.**
+3. **`merge` - collect all computation results and formulate final result.**

-> Please note that the `split` and `merge` phases will run locally, on the requestor's machine, while `execute` will run on the providers' machines.
-The code for these callbacks must be contained within the WASM binary for the application.
+> Please note that the `split` and `merge` phases will run locally, on the requestor's machine, while `execute` might be run remotely on the provider machines (in both `Unlimited` and `Brass` mode) or locally also on requestors' machine (in `Local` mode - for testing purposes).
+The code for these callbacks must be contained within the WASM binary.

+Here is the [gwasm-dispatcher crate source code](https://github.com/golemfactory/gwasm-runner/blob/master/gwasm-dispatcher/src/lib.rs) which contains this API.

 ### gWASM runner - example